Studium › Studiengänge ›

-The two-year basic study program teaches the basics of biblical, systematic and intercultural theology as well as development cooperation in 18 courses.
+The lower division courses take two-years.
+They teach the basics of Biblical, systematic and intercultural theology as well as development cooperation in 18 courses.
 All lower division classes conclude with an examination.

-A mandatory internship semester (30 CP) during the 5th or 6th semester should be spent abroad if possible.
-Also obligatory is a semester abroad with the possibility of crediting approx. 24 CPs, so that together with the accompanying course “Organizing a Study Abroad Semester” (6 CP), 30 CPs are also achieved during this semester.
+A mandatory internship semester (30 CP) during the 5th or 6th semester should be spent abroad.
+A semester abroad with the possibility of crediting approx. 24 CPs is also mandatory.
+Together with the accompanying course “Organizing a Study Abroad Semester” (6 CP), 30 CPs will be achievable during this semester.

-The program is designed as a full-time, face-to-face study program.
+The program is designed as a full-time, face-to-face program.
 One semester comprises 14 weeks of lectures and three weeks of exams.
-The Liebenzeller Mission's Student Services Division arranges on-campus and off-campus housing.
+The Liebenzell Mission's Student Services arrange on-campus and off-campus housing.

 The lectures take place on campus of IHL.
 There, well-equipped classrooms as well as the library with an extensive range of services are available.